Capstone Undergraduate Projects

 5. (if available) A link to any software/projects you’ve worked on (e.g., GitHub profile).

-Over the coming months, we will reach out to interested students and possibly interview if there is high demand for the project.
+Over the coming weeks, we will reach out to interested students and possibly interview if there is high demand for the project.
 If necessary, the interview process will involve a small coding exercise as well as meeting with Prof. Muise and/or Mu Lab members.

 Project Ideas